samasri/omr/tools/compiler/OMRStatistics/README.md

 # OMR Statistics
-This is a clang plugin that runs on the source code of the file provided in the makefile and collects information about it.
+This is a clang plugin built for clang-3.8 that runs on the source code of the file provided in the makefile and collects information about it.
 Listed below is each of this plugins functionalities.

 # Print hierarchies
 Prints out all class hierarchies in this source file (and all its includes).